W. J. Sidis Archives Boris Sidis Archives

 More About Boris:

-Excerpts from Chapter III
+Excerpts from The Sidis Story, Chapter III

 Letter from Dr. Sarah Sidis to Prof. George Herbert Palmer―1923